cliffeh/marc/README.md

   validate  validate marc records

 OPTIONS:
   -h, --help        print a brief help message and exit -f, --field SPEC  only output fields adhering to SPEC -l, --limit N     limit processing to the first N records per file (default: no limit)

+Note: if no files are provided this program will read from stdin

 Examples: